DocSpring/rails_docker_example/README.md

 Run `./scripts/build_app`

-Notice that while the `bundle install` and `yarn install` are not fully cached, they are still using all of the gems and npm packages from the previous build.
+Notice that while the `bundle install` is not fully cached, it is still using all of the gems from the previous build.

 Now change a Rails asset: